-For the 2020 fiscal year, the total settlement amount for the pension provisions amounted to €16,438 thousand (previous year: €15,120 thousand), of which €2,501 thousand (previous year: €2,408 thousand) was accounted for by indirect obligations fully covered by assets, so that pension provisions of €13,937 thousand (previous year: 12,712 thousand) are recognized.
-The actuarial measurement of the settlement amount was based on a number of variables including discount rates of 2.41 % (ten-year average) and 1.71 % (seven-year average) respectively.
-Last year, the discount rates were 2.82 % (ten-year average) and 2.05 % (seven-year average) respectively.
-Other variables used as a basis were a salary growth rate in Germany of 2.25 %per annum (previous year: 2.25 %) and a pension growth rate of 1.5 % per annum (previous year: 1.5 %).
-For employees at the London Branch, a salary trend of 2.6 % per annum is expected (previous year: 3.5%) and a pension growth rate of 2.8% per annum (previous year: 2.9%).
-Mortality tables developed specifically for the Siemens Group and last adjusted in fiscal 2020 (Siemens Bio 2017) were used as the biometric calculation basis.
+For the 2021 fiscal year, the total settlement amount for the pension provisions amounted to €19,324 thousand (previous year: €16,438 thousand), of which €3,232 thousand (previous year: €2.501 thousand) was accounted for by indirect obligations fully covered by assets. so that pension provisions of €16,093 thousand (previous year: €13,937 thousand) are recognized.
+The actuarial measurement of the settlement amount was based on a number of variables including discount rates of 1.98% (ten-year average) and 1.39% (seven-year average) respectively.
+Last year, the discount rates were 2.41% (ten-year average) and 1.71 % (sevenyear average) respectively.
+Other variables used as a basis were a salary growth rate in Germany of 2.25% per annum (previous year: 2.25%) and a pension growth rate of 1.5% per annum (previous year: 1.5%).
+For employees at the London Branch, a salary trend of 3.0% per annum is expected (previous year: 2.6%) and a pension growth rate of 3.2% per annum (previous year: 2.8%).
+Mortality tables developed specifically for the Siemens Group and last adjusted in the 2021 fiscal year (Siemens Bio 2017) were used as the biometric calculation basis.
+These are essentially based on data from the German Siemens population using a set of formulas that comply with the recognized rules of actuarial mathematics.
 These replace the 2005G guideline tables from Klaus Heubeck, which had been used to date and had been modified specifically for the Bank.
-The Heubeck RT 2018 mortality tables are not used because the Siemens-specific tables contain a better estimate of the mortality trend.
+The Heubeck RT 2018 mortality tables are not used because the Siemensspecific tables contain a better estimate of the mortality trend.

-The adjustment of the discount rate from a seven-year average to a ten-year average results in a difference of $\in$ 1,555 thousand (previous year: $\in$ 1,629 thousand).
+The adjustment of the discount rate from a seven-year average to a ten-year average results in a difference of €1,457 thousand (previous year: €1,555 thousand).
 Based on the existing profit-and-loss transfer agreement with Siemens AG, this income is not subject to the dividend payout restriction.
 In the context of determining the liabilities from the deferred compensation scheme, Siemens Bank exercised a lock-in option for accrued profits.
 The exercising of this option constitutes an adjustment of the plan.
-The resulting income of $\in$ 124 thousand (previous year: $\in$ 58 thousand) was offset against free capital provisions in order to determine the dividend payout restriction.
+The resulting income of €64 thousand (previous year: €124 thousand) was offset against free capital provisions in order to determine the dividend payout restriction.